hubverse-org/hubValidations/tests/testthat/_snaps/check_tbl_value_col_ascending.md

     Output
       <message/check_success>
       Message:
-      For each unique task ID value/output type combination, all values non-decreasing as output_type_ids increase.
+      Values in `value` column are non-decreasing as output_type_ids increase for all unique task ID value/output type combinations of quantile or cdf output types.

 ---